bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A: I would describe semantic HTML as being the standard for defining meaning in your code for the browser to read as well as other coders.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A: ```display:inline``` cannot have height modified, whereas ```display:block``` can.

 3. What are the 4 areas of the box model?